adjust/android_sdk/README.md

 ### <a id="deeplinking"></a>Deep linking

-If you are using the Adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
+If you are using an Adjust tracker URL with the option to deep link into your app, there is the possibility to get information about the deep link URL and its content.
 Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).
-In the standard deep linking scenario, Android platform natively offers the possibility for you to get the info about the deep link content.
-Deferred deep linking scenario is something which Android platform doesn't support out of box and for this case, the Adjust SDK will offer you the mechanism to get the info about the deep link content.
+In the standard deep linking scenario, the Android platform natively offers the possibility for you to get the information about the deep link content.
+The deferred deep linking scenario is something which the Android platform doesn't support out of the box, and, in this case, the Adjust SDK will offer you the mechanism you need to get the information about the deep link content.

 ### <a id="deeplinking-standard"></a>Standard deep linking scenario

-If a user has your app installed and you want it to launch after hitting an Adjust tracker URL with the `deep_link` parameter in it, you need enable deep linking in your app.
-This is being done by choosing a desired **unique scheme name** and assigning it to the Activity which you want to launch once the app opens after the user clicked on the link.
+If a user has your app installed and you want it to launch after hitting an Adjust tracker URL with the `deep_link` parameter in it, you need to enable deep linking in your app.
+This is done by choosing a desired **unique scheme name** and assigning it to the Activity you want to launch once your app opens following a user clicking on the tracker URL.
 This is set in the `AndroidManifest.xml`.
-You need to add the `intent-filter` section to your desired Activity definition in the manifest file and assign `android:scheme` property value with the desired scheme name:
+You need to add the `intent-filter` section to your desired Activity definition in the manifest file and assign an `android:scheme` property value with the desired scheme name:

 ```xml
 <activity